rucinskimaciej/tapsterbot/README.md

 1. astro - (tag: vAstro) - The base version of the project, with calibrations workflows and assets.
 Done.
 2. bb8 - (tag: vBb8) - Verson with documentation and CURL commands.
 Done.
 3. c3po - (tag: vC3po) - Version with a client (written in Python) to use to drive the bot.
 Done.
 4. chappie - Version with Robot Framework keywords to use to drive the bot.
+Improved Python client.
+Cleaner files tree.
 Started.
-5. case - A future version with an Android client to use to drive the bot.
-Not started.
-6. dalek - A future version with a web client to use to drive the bot.
-Not started.
-7. deckard - A future version with updated clients and keywords (draw star / circle / square / arc / SVG).
-Not started.
-8. Next step: integration in Appium?